AdaCore Security Policy

 AdaCore machine room

-Most of the physical servers owned by AdaCore are running in a data center managed by Equinix.
+Critical physical servers owned by AdaCore are running in a data center managed by Equinix.
 Equinix is responsible for the physical security of these systems.
+They are ISO 27001 and SOC II Type 2 certified.

 AdaCore runs EC2 instances on AWS and relies on AWS physical security in accordance with the AWS shared responsibility model.